estherrolf/tree_mapping/README.md

 ## prepare data.
-First, from the `tree_mapping` directory, to download the data run the scripts `acquire_data.sh` (this will donwload the relevant sentinel tiles).
-You will also need to get the CHM files (from Esther or Jenia right now).
+First, from the `tree_mapping` directory, to download the relevant sentinel tiles, run the scripts `acquire_data.sh`.
+You will also need to get download:
+ - the CHM files (from Esther or Jenia right now).
+ - existing tree cover predicted maps from Lang et al 2023, by downloading the relevant tiles from their [tile browser](https://langnico.github.io/globalcanopyheight/assets/tile_index.html)

 Second, from the same directory, run `process_Karingani_sites.sh` which will produce the data needed for training and evaluating our models:
 1. aggregate lidar-derived CHM data data by site (at native 1m resolution and coarsened 10m resolution).